Neuropassenger/bs-spam-protector/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.6.0 =
+* SPAM Protector information is now stored in the Flamingo 'meta' column.

+= 1.5.0 =
+* More accurate calculation of the filling time for the textarea field.

+= 1.4.0 =
+* Setting for the time interval for filling out the form.

 = 1.3.4 =
 * Fixed a bug related to the calculation of the time to select files for uploading.